 may reveal issues such as a failure by previous owners to obtain planning permission or building regulation approval for alterations that have been made.

 £42.96 for a drainage and water search from Yorkshire Water.
 This is also regarded as essential, not just to confirm that the property is connected and how much you will be charged, but also

 to establish such things as the location of the pipes and sewers, which cannot be built over.

 The Land Registry fee to register the change of ownership.
 Land Registry fees are £40.00 up to £80,000.00, £80.00 up to £100,000.00, £190.00 up to £200,000.00, then £270.00 up to

 £500,000.00, and so on.
 These fees are however halved, if (like us) your solicitor can submit the application through the Land Registry's on-line system, rather than by post.
 In practice,

-that can be done in all cases where the property is already registered with the Land Registry.
-In the rare cases where the title to the property will only be registered once you have bought it,
+that can be done in all cases where the property is already registered with the Land Registry, in its own right.
+In cases where the title to the property will only be registered once you have

 A £27.60 Bank transfer fee, to send the purchase money to the seller's solicitors; and

 £55.20 for an environmental search.
 This is usually optional, but strongly recommended.
 Its purpose is to look for anything on record that may have happened in or around the property,